Last Updated on by

 This 7.6 mile roundtrip hike meanders through a portion of Deer Haven Ranch; managed by the Bureau of Land Management.
 Ponderosa pines, Douglas firs, and meadows can be enjoyed on this hike as well as views of Pikes Peak and the Wet Mountains from nearby Thompson Point.

-The Never Summer Mountains on the western border of Rocky Mountain National Park provide tons of hiking opportunities for those looking for some solitude and elevation gain.
-The Baker Gulch Trail ascends six miles to Baker Pass at just over 11,000 feet.
+The Never Summer Mountains trip on the western border of Rocky Mountain National Park provide tons of hiking opportunities for those looking for some solitude and elevation gain.
+The Baker Gulch Trail in this National Park ascends six miles to Baker Pass at just over 11,000 feet.

-The Never Summer Mountains aren’t as well-known as other Colorado destinations so hiking here is an excellent way to escape the crowds while enjoying some breathtaking views.
+The Never Summer Mountains aren’t as well-known as other Colorado hiker destinations so hiking here is an excellent way to escape the crowds while enjoying some breathtaking “buena vista”.

 A narrow canyon carved right into the Front Range behind the Air Force Academy, Stanley Canyon is a solid half-day hike with the first mile being very steep before gradually leveling out near the reservoir.